IBM-Cloud/local-liberty-tutorial/docs/001-IMPORT-SOURCE.md

-## Configuring the development environment
+## Import the project into the development environment

 1. Retrieve the source code on your local machine